sean9999/rebouncer/README.md

 	BufferSize: rebouncer.DefaultBufferSize,
 	Quantizer:  rebouncer.DefaultInotifyQuantizer(1000),
 	Reducer:    rebouncer.DefaultInotifyReduce,
-	Injestor:   rebouncer.DefaultInotifyInjestor("./build", rebouncer.DefaultBufferSize),
+	ingestor:   rebouncer.DefaultInotifyingestor("./build", rebouncer.DefaultBufferSize),
 })

 ```

-`DefaultInotifyQuantizer()`, `DefaultInotifyReduce()`, and `DefaultInotifyInjestor()` are all themselves convenience functions that alleviate you from having to write your own respective Quantizer, Reducer, and Injestor.
+`DefaultInotifyQuantizer()`, `DefaultInotifyReduce()`, and `DefaultInotifyingestor()` are all themselves convenience functions that alleviate you from having to write your own respective Quantizer, Reducer, and ingestor.